IslamovZ/aviasales/README.md

 # aviasales

-To lounch the packege, do following:
+To launch the package, do following:

 ```
 git clone https://github.com/IslamovZ/aviasales.git